teamQPM/qpm/readme.txt

 1. Fixed: C compiler in use is not shown correctly when Minigui Extended 1.x and MinGW are selected in Project Options.

 Versão 05_03_10:
-1. Fixo: não exibe corretamente o nome do compilador C em uso ao selecionar as opções Minigui Extended 1.x e MinGW em janela Project Options.
+1. Corrigido: não exibe corretamente o nome do compilador C em uso ao selecionar as opções Minigui Extended 1.x e MinGW em janela Project Options.

 ----